Skip to main content

 https://www.hastac.org/remixthediss

-The very definition of “classical studies” is under debate today.
+The scope and definition of many fields in the humanities are under debate today.
 This can feel unsettling, but it is exciting and viewed as necessary by many.
 If you weren’t drawn to graduate school precisely by these debates, familiarize yourself with them.
-Read the relevant issues of Eidolon about reshaping the field.
-Eos, the Africana reception association, is one good example of the inspiring decolonizing efforts in the field that provide community and support.
+In ancient studies, Eos, the Africana reception association, and the journal Eidolon (no longer active but archived online) are two good examples of the inspiring decolonizing efforts that provide community and support.
+The websites of professional societies (and their Annual Meeting books) are excellent places to start searching for such initiatives.

 Steps toward writing a proposal